madalinpopa/ubuntu-server-automation/README.md

 - [gitea.yml](./services/gitea.yml)

 A lot of things are happening in this task.
-We are creating a Docker volume for Gitea, creating a Docker container for Gitea, setting environment variables for Gitea configuration, exposing ports for SSH and HTTP access, and copying custom templates for the Gitea interface.
+We are creating a Docker volume for Gitea, creating a Docker container for Gitea, setting environment variables for Gitea configuration, and exposing ports for SSH and HTTP access.

 Here is the list with the environment variables used in the Gitea container and what they do: